 \end{proof}

-\begin{Coro} Let $X=V(f)$ be an algebraic curve with $f\in\R[\bz]$, then the outward evolute is contained in the real singular locus of the HD discriminant. \end{Coro} \begin{proof} As discussed in Remark~\ref{realpoints}, when $\bv=\bu$ is real, any non real critical point yields by conjugation another non real critical point with the same multiplicity.
-In particular, points of the outward evolute consist on those points with a non real critical point with multiplicity greater than one which thus yields another critical points with multiplicity greater than one.
-These two points must coincide in a real critical point and thus we get at least a solution with multiplicity greater than two. \end{proof}
+\begin{Coro} Let $X=V(f)$ with $f\in\R[\bz]$ be an algebraic curve.
+The outward evolute is contained in the real singular locus of the HD discriminant. \end{Coro} \begin{proof} As discussed in Remark~\ref{realpoints}, when $\bv=\bu$ is real, by conjugation, any non real solution of the critical ideal yields at least one other different solution, and the two solutions form an associated pair.
+On the outward evolute, at least two points of an associated pair coincide and the coincident point must be a real critical point.
+In particular, three solutions of the critical ideal coincide thus getting a solution with multiplicity at least $3$ of the critical ideal. \end{proof}

 We now present some examples for the three different cases of non degenerate conic.

 \begin{ex} (Parabola).
 The parabola